teenspirittt/hhru-pipeline/README.md

 4. A data mart is created, likely for reporting and data visualization purposes.

 5. The data processing and visualization tasks are orchestrated and automated using Apache Airflow, ensuring a streamlined and scheduled workflow.

-Please note that while this README provides an overview of the project, specific details about data processing, visualization, and PowerBI are not included.
-Refer to the project code and documentation for more information on those aspects.